Category Archives: 1955 Films

 Grade: A

-Diabolique (1955) is a masterful French thriller that is as compelling as frightening and offers insurmountable influence in years to come.
+Diabolique (1955) is a masterful French thriller as compelling as frightening.
+It will have an insurmountable influence on future generations.

-With a perfect blend of psychological intrigue, never-ending suspense, and even a good mix of horror that Hitchcock would find impressive (more about him later), the film is brilliant in its pacing and frequent twists and turns.
+The film perfectly blends psychological intrigue, never-ending suspense, and even a good mix of horror that Hitchcock would find impressive (more about him later).
+Its pacing and frequent twists and turns make it brilliant.

-Directed by Henri-Georges Clouzot, Les Diaboliques is set in a crumbling boarding school in the metropolis of Paris.
+Directed by Henri-Georges Clouzot, Les Diaboliques is set in a crumbling boarding school in Paris.
 Sadistic headmaster Michel Delassalle (Paul Meuisse) runs a tight ship but works for his Venezuelan wife, Christina (Vera Clouzot), who owns the school.

 The women panic.